oliverjam/oliverjames-v4/blog/we-dont-need-servers.md

 ---
+kind: article
 title: Where we're going, we don't need servers
 date: 2020-01-23T12:00:00.000
 tags: ["react", "serverless"]
----

-One of the nicest things about building a single-page app is that you don't need a server.
+intro: One of the nicest things about building a single-page app is that you don't need a server.
 All your application logic can happen client-side, which means you only have to deploy some static HTML, CSS and JS files.
 There are a plethora of great (free!) options for this.
 My favourite is Netlify.
+---

 ## Maybe we do need a server